 The official academic year is divided into two semesters: Autumn semester (September to January) and Spring semester (February to June).

-However the semester in Medicine will start in the late August and January due to Intro Days and Introductory Weeks.
+However the semester in Medicine will start in August and January due to Intro Days and Introductory Weeks.

 (exams in the middle of January)